A guide to overseeding and transition turf.

-During the winter sports season, the lush green playing surfaces that you see on TV are all overseeded with ryegrass.
-So if you have warm-season turf then this article is directed at you if you want it to look good all year round even during the colder winter months.
+During the winter sports season, the lush green playing surfaces that you see on Australian TV are all overseeded with perennial ryegrass seed, and especially newer varities like Intense perennial ryegrass and Slugger 3GL.
+So if you have warm-season turf then this article is directed at you if you want it to look good all year round.

 Timing of overseeding and transition.